networkandcode/networkandcode.github.io/_posts/python/2020-07-18-python-dictionaries.md

 ```

 ### Same value dictionary
-If the values for a set of keys are same, the fromkeys method could used to create those entries quickly.
+If the values for a set of keys are same, the fromkeys method could be used to create those entries quickly.
 ```
 print('Create a dictionary with different keys, same value, using fromkeys()') keys = ('color', 'fruit', 'company', 'extrakey')